Rocco-Gossmann/GoWas/Documentation/Setup.md

 ## Using entr as an auto building tool

-If you have `entr` as available shell commands, you can use the, following `make` tasks/commands in addition
+If you have `entr` as available shell command, you can use the, following `make` tasks/commands in addition

 ```bash